b-tudor/LLM-Assisted-Scoping-Review-Pipeline/OpenAI/README.md

-Step 1: Load the API key into the OPENAI_API_KEY environment variable:
+##Step 1: Load the API key into the OPENAI_API_KEY environment variable:

 	source export-key.sh

-NOTE:    You do need to enter your OpenAI API key into the script first.
+**NOTE**:    You do need to enter your OpenAI API key into the script first.
+**NOTE**:    This is intended for a Linux Bash shell, please adjust accordingly.
-WARNING: Do not use this script if you are not on a trusted computer,
+**WARNING**: Do not use this script if you are not on a trusted computer,
          where you can't, say, leave your secret API key sitting unencrypted in a random text file.

-Step 2: Make a batch file.
+##Step 2: Make a batch file.
 This is a .jsonl file with your requests.
 Example (indentation not present on actual file):

 	{"custom_id": "request-1", "method": "POST", "url": "/v1/chat/completions", "body": {"model": "gpt-5", "messages": [{"role": "system", "content": "You are a helpful assistant."},{"role": "user", "content": "Hello world!"}],"max_completion_tokens": 1000}}
 	{"custom_id": "request-2", "method": "POST", "url": "/v1/chat/completions", "body": {"model": "gpt-5", "messages": [{"role": "system", "content": "You are an unhelpful assistant."},{"role": "user", "content": "Hello world!"}],"max_completion_tokens": 1000}}